-- Adjust speaker volume. - Customize the buttons to open programs and connect to Internet Web sites. - Search for information on the Internet. - Find a file or program on the hard disk drive. - Start and stop playing a CD or DVD; skip to the previous or next track; and eject the disc tray (top drive only). - Place the PC into standby mode to save power. - Connect to the Internet (if you have an established Internet account). - Mute speaker sound. - Get support information. - Print.
+- Adjust speaker volume.

+- Customize the buttons to open programs and connect to Internet Web sites.

+- Search for information on the Internet.

+- Find a file or program on the hard disk drive.

+- Open a calculator.

+- Place the PC into standby mode to save power.

+- Connect to the Internet (if you have an established Internet account).

+- Mute speaker sound.

+- Get support information.